Tarsiciosh/EssentialFeed/NOTES.md

     contenView.addSubview(spinner)
     return spinner
 }
-- in LoadMoreCellController: ResourceLoadingView extension (same file):
-- add the display func
+- in LoadMoreCellController: ResourceLoadingView extension (same file): add the display func
 - in the test call that display func with the proper viewModel (isLoading)
+- feedWithLoadMoreIndicator
 - to make the spinner start animating instead of calling the spinner directly use a public computed var using a
 - getter and a setter
 - cell.isLoading = viewModel.isLoading (add a reference to the cell private stored property)